Klipper3d/klipper/docs/TMC_Drivers.md

 move.

 It can also be useful to have that macro set the driver current before homing and set a new current after the carriage has moved away.
-This also allows a hold_current to be set during prints (a hold_current is not recommended during sensorless homing).

 An example macro might look something like:
 ```